Luan Anhui, China Travel Guide

 Use a Money belt or hotel safe for passports, a lot of cash, and other important documents.
 Avoid displaying expensive items.

-Stay alert in crowded markets, bus stations, and tourist attractions where pickpocketing could take place.
+Stay alert in crowded markets, bus stations, and tourist attractions where pickpocketing could happen.
 Consider Pacsafe anti-theft bags.

-If walking alone at night, stick to well-lit and inhabited areas.
+If walking alone at night, stick to well-illuminated and inhabited areas.
 Use reputable ride-sharing services like Didi Chuxing.

-While Luan is generally safe, be aware of common travel scams, though they are less prevalent here than in larger tourist cities.
+While Luan is generally safe, be aware of common travel scams, though they are not as common here than in larger tourist cities.
 Trust your intuition.

 Respect local laws and customs.
 Public displays of affection are generally frowned upon.
 Photos of government or military installations is forbidden.